abilash-hcl/install-detectron2-windows/README.md

 Then, open the X64 Native tools command prompt,  load the python environment, go to the detectron repo and run
 - python setup.py build develop
+  If there is issue in python version comaptibility, then chose the ones from the requirements.txt

 ### Thanks #